-FLUKA geometry has replication (lattice) capabilities Only one level is implemented (no nested lattices are allowed) [In a future release there will be the possibility of a second level]
+FLUKA geometry has replication (lattice) capabilitiesOnly one level is implemented (no nested lattices are allowed)[In a future release the possibility of a second level is planned]

 - The user defines lattice positions in the geometry and provides transformation rules from the lattice to the prototype region:

-- in the input with the ROT-DEFI card
+- 1. in the input with the ROT-DEFI card

 - 2. in a subroutine (lattic.f)